UltraViolet33/ultraviolet33.github.io/src/pages/posts/third-post.md

     print(self.text)
 ```

-now if you type text, you should see the text in the python console
+Now if you type text, you should see the text in the python console.

 Next we have to create two methods, one to load a file and one to save a file.